 Keras and Tensorflow

-Let’s use Keras, a high level library, to make easier the job of describing the layers of our network and the engine that will run and train the network is Google’s Tensorflow which is the best implementation we have available nowadays.
+Let’s use Keras, a high-level library, to make easier the job of describing the layers of our network and the engine that will run and train the network is Google’s Tensorflow which is the best implementation we have available nowadays.

 Analyzing the code

-First we need to import the classes we will use
+First, we need to import the classes we will use

 Numpy will be used for the management of arrays.
 From Keras we import the Sequential model and the Dense layer type which is the usual one.
 After this let’s create the input and output arrays

-These are the combinations of the XOR and the expected results in the same order
+As you see, these are the combinations of the XOR and the expected results in the same order

 Now is time to create the architecture of our neural network